intelsdi-x/swan/vagrant/README.md

 ```

 ## Setup
-For details how to create a Linux virtual machine pre-configured for running the Swan experiment, please refer to [Installation guide for Swan](../../../../docs/install.md)
+For details on how to create a Linux virtual machine pre-configured for running the Swan experiment, please refer to [Installation guide for Swan](docs/install.md)

 ## Updating AMI image
 1. Run [`swan-integration`](https://private.ci.snap-telemetry.io/job/swan-integration/build) job with parameters.